fdp-A4/richcss-cli/README.md

 To start, in the directory where you want to put all your CSS, run

-    $ richcss init
+    $ richcss init [css/scss]

 to create the skeleton structure.
-Currently, only CSS is supported by `init`.
+Currently, only CSS and SCSS is supported by `init`.
+The default option is CSS is the user does not state which file format to use.

 #### Using RichCSS parts